sentclose/sentc-docs/docs/guide/e2ee/user.md

 ## Reset password

 To reset a password, the user must be logged in on the device.
-A normal reset without being logged in is not possible because the user must have access to the device keys.
+A normal reset without being logged in is not possible without losing access to all data because the user must have access to the device keys.
-If the user doesn't have access, he/she can no longer decrypt the information because the sentc API doesn't have access to the keys either.
+If the user doesn't have access, they can no longer decrypt the information because the sentc API doesn't have access to the keys either.

 When resetting the password, the secret keys of the device will be encrypted again with the new password.